Growth Marketing

 Our success at Amazon is a function of how many experiments we do per year, per month, per week, per day. - Jeff Bezos

-Growth experiment tests mimic software deployment processes like remote config and feature flags (we pinged our engineering team for this 🤭) that enable personalization and rolling releases.
+Growth experiment tests mimic software deployment processes like remote config and feature flags (we pinged our Engineering Blog team for this 🤭) that enable personalization and rolling releases.
 Control and variant versions (a modification, a new addition, omission from the normal, etc) are shown to a homogenous split of unsuspecting users and the hypothesis is validated by observing changes in the outcome metric between the two versions.

 A test could be any of the following: